Masmiseim36/nxpSDK/boards/frdmk82f/demo_apps/hello_world_qspi/readme.txt

       - Some platforms can only use the USB port for hardware reasons, i.e., the Freescale Freedom FRDM-K82 development board.
 To use the USB interface, the command should be "./blhost.exe -u -- receive-sb-file hello_world_qspi.sb".

+      - While use mcuxpresso, while you import this SDK example, please choose UART as output, not semihost.
+Mcux will have semihost as default output.

 6. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits